-Instead, encourage the kid, praise him, let him know he is good and he can be better.
+Instead, encourage the kid, praise him, and let him know he is good and be better.
 Boost his confidence through words like, "You are a lovely child, and I know you can do better than this."

-Researches have revealed that a child from his early days hears 80% more of 'no' then 'yes'.
-Agreed that most of his demands are not to be fulfilled but you must refrain from saying an upright 'no'.
+Researches have revealed that a child from his early days hears 80% more of 'no' than 'yes'.
+Agreed that most of his demands are not fulfilled, but you must refrain from saying an upright 'no'.

 It corrodes the child's trust in you, and he starts assuming that he deserves nothing.

 Instead, give him options and let him chose.
-Like "No, you cannot go out in the rains". can be replaced with "Let's go out when the rain stops, and till then we can play, colour, build blocks or dance.
+Like "No, you cannot go out in the rains". can be replaced with "Let's go out when the rain stops, and till then we can play, color, build blocks, or dance.

-Instead ask your child, "How you did it?"
-Let your child come with the thought process behind his actions; this will encourage him to think and ponder over his actions.
+Instead, ask your child, "How you did it?"
+Let your child come with the thought process behind his actions; this will encourage him to think and ponder his actions.

-Instead tell, "If you read adult topics, you might not understand the meaning right now.
+Instead, tell, "If you read adult topics, you might not understand the meaning right now.
 Why don't you try out these sites?"
-Involve in more of dialogues and less of monologues.
+Involve in more dialogues and less of monologues.
 Explain the results of their outcomes and help them to decide.

 Instead, tell your child that you are not prepared to answer the questions.
 Also, make sure that his questions are not left unanswered.
 Do your homework and get back to your child with a relevant answer.
 Never let your child's trust waiver off from you.

 Having a sense of possessiveness is okay.
 Everything is not meant to be shared or sacrificed.
 Constantly saying your child, "Don"t be greedy", might make them feel that they are supposed to give away everything that they.